itsseanl/wp-boilerplate/README.md

 # wp-boilerplate

 My WordPress workflow.
 Developed in large part with [Jon Powers](https://github.com/jpowersdev) and utilizes a number of tools introduced to me by [AJ Jardiah](https://github.com/AjDigitalDesign)

+## UPDATE 08/31/2020

+I wrote a very basic bash script to automate my setup process!
+I've added it to the repository.
+To use it, you can simply copy the contents of the file and create your own .sh file, then `chmod +x yourfile.sh` to make it executable, and run it wherever you store your projects!

 ## Step 1: Install Docker